Mathics3/mathics-core/FUTURE.rst

 Support Python 3.13.

 Major foundational work was done in scanning boxing operators and getting rule selection for functions closer to WMA.
-Also, work was done to correct assignment functions, e.g. ``Upset``, ``Downset``, ``SetDelayed``, and others, so that they conform closer to WMA behavior.
+Additionally, work was done to correct assignment functions, such as ``Upset``, ``Downset``, and ``SetDelayed``, so that they conform more closely to WMA behavior.

 With these changes, it should be more straightforward to adjust ``MakeBox`` rules so that these conform.
 This is the top priority.